gomorpheus/morpheus-docs/administration/health/health.rst

   - **Used Swap:** Instantaneous amount of total available system swap in use
   - **Storage:** The instantaneous percentage utilization of the filesystem mounted at "/"

+.. rst-class:: hidden
   ..
 TIP:: It's common to see a high percentage of system memory being used `due to the way Morpheus allocates and manages memory <https://support.morpheusdata.com/s/article/How-does-Morpheus-manage-the-memory-it-uses?language=en_US>`_.
 If |morpheus| is performing well, high system memory use is not necessarily an indicator that any action needs to be taken.

 Additional System Health Indices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^